DeCreovate/Overthewire-sss/README.md

 **bandit4:6C7h9GD8M6ai5nr7wo1RonrzFjj9yIrG**

-here we are looking for the only human redable file that is ASCII text
+here we are looking for the only human readable file that is ASCII text

 used file ./* to expose all the file types and identified my ascii text. which was my file07 then i used cat "./-file07" to open the file because it started with a - to make it look like its in the main directory.